 - Targeted adjectives (‘friendly’, ‘customer focused’) highlight desirable traits for a customer serving role

-- Demonstrates understanding of customer service by naming two relevant achievements (‘providing accurate product knowledge,’ ‘exceeding monthly sales targets’)
+- Demonstrates understanding of customer service by naming two relevant achievements (‘providing accurate product knowledge’, ‘exceeding monthly sales targets’)

-- Tailors personal profile to the job by including the company name (House of Fraser)
+- Tailors personal profile to the job by including the company name

-2. Teacher CV profile
+7. Teacher CV personal profile

 If you’re writing a CV for a teaching job, try emphasising your ability to connect with students, like so:

-What this personal profile does well:
+What this CV profile does well:

 - Includes hard numbers to emphasise extensive teaching experience

-3. Customer service CV profile
+8. Customer service CV professional profile

 Here’s a customer service CV personal profile that showcases the applicant’s people skills and foreign language skills: